styleguidist/react-styleguidist/docs/Configuration.md

 Render one section or component per page, starting with the first.

-If set to `true`, each first level section will be single pages.
+If set to `true`, each section will be single page.

 The value may be differ on each environment.